 Prostate Artery Embolization

-An enlarged prostate, shrunk from the inside — no cutting, no hospital stay, function preserved.
+An enlarged prostate, treated from the inside through a pinhole — no cutting, no general anesthesia, and sexual function preserved.

 What it is